 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

+Amica was the strongest company overall in our research and received the highest rating in the New England region in J.D.
+Power’s 2019 customer satisfaction report.
 The insurer also received the highest Consumer Reports rating among auto insurance providers — as it has every year since at least 1999.
 Consumer Reports noted that an overwhelming number of customers reported “relatively few” problems during the claims process.

 - No repair facility restrictions: Unlike most every other insurer, Amica has zero restrictions on which body shop you use for repairs.